dunantj/volunteer-app/README.md

 ## Future Improvements

 - Add notifications for upcoming matches
+- Add mandatory confirmation 10 days before match
-- Add filtering/search for matches by date or location
+- Add filtering/search for matches by date
 - Add an exchange page, for players to trade slots